wowsiddanth/tp/docs/UserGuide.md

 `\ : * ? " < > | `
 - Filenames cannot exceed 50 characters.

-The file will be located in the `data` directory, the same place where the app's save files are located.
+The file will be located in the `data` directory, which is where the app's save files are located.

 If the "events" page is currently being shown, export will still function and will export the emails of the most recent student list.